 While an undergraduate student, Michele worked as a Research Assistant in the microbiology and molecular genetics laboratory of Dr. Roberto Kolter at Harvard Medical School.
 She received the American Institute of Chemistry Award in Biochemistry and the Sigma Xi Associate Member Award upon graduation.
 After Simmons, Michele joined the Harvard Medical School Department of Experimental Pathology laboratory of Dr. Luisa Iruela-Arispe and was involved in angiogenesis (cancer) research that lead to several peer-reviewed publications.
 When the lab relocated to UCLA, Michele joined the Massachusetts Teratogen Information Service as an Information Specialist providing information and guidance to pregnant women and medical professionals.
 She eventually became Patient Coordinator at The National Birth Defects Center (now the Feingold Center for Children) in Waltham, MA.
 At NBDC, she worked with and was influenced by Dr. Murray Feingold and his exceptional team of skilled and caring professionals.

-After a seemingly indefinite engagement, on August 8, 1998 Joe & Mitch were married at the Goodwin Hotel in Hartford, CT at a ceremony officiated by Joe’s father that included all of the couple’s parents and siblings.
+After a seemingly infinite engagement, Joe & Mitch were married at the Goodwin Hotel in Hartford, CT on August 8, 1998 at a ceremony officiated by Joe’s father that included the couple’s parents and siblings.
 Sharing kindness, a desire to enrich the lives of others, and never ones to shy away from a challenge, less than four months after their nuptials, Michele and Joe assumed the role of houseparents at one of Concord-Assabet Family and Adolescent Services’ family model group homes located in Concord, MA.
 There, they provided care and support for four teenage boys at a time who were involved with the child welfare, juvenile justice, or mental health systems.

 Michele began her formal medical training at the Boston University School of Medicine in 2000.
 During this time she began to consider what areas of medicine were of interest (and not!).
 To her surprise, she honored in psychiatry (among other areas); however, it soon became evident that she was destined to be a surgeon.